Early College FAQs

 Students are expected to be in class every day.
 Driver's Ed, athletic practices, hula practice, are NOT excused.
 Students are expected to make arrangements for doctor's appointments, vacations, etc. around the college class.
 The college instructor and principal have the right to remove a student with more than three absences.
 Course grade may also be lowered a letter grade for more than3 absences.
 There is no AIM class for college classes.
 In addition, if a student is removed from class after the drop date, this may impact a student's college transcript and they will not be allowed to continue with Early College classes.

 What does the Cohort mean?

 Students in the summer after freshman year and during sophomore year are required to take the EC courses in order beginning with IS101 and HWST.
-Because these classes don't have any prerequisites, they provide an excellent foundation for future higher level college courses like ENG100, SPCOM, HIST, and MATH.
+Because these classes don't have any prerequisites, they provide an excellent foundation for future higher level college courses like ENG100, SPCOM, HIST, PSY and SOC.
 The cohort stays together as a group through these courses as part of our WHS support system and are given priority enrollment in all EC courses.

 What about Juniors and Seniors?